Jonathan Smith (American football coach): Oregon State

-Smith broke through in his fourth season leading Oregon State, posting his first winning record at 7-6 and receiving an invite to the 2021 LA Bowl.

-The Beavers took the next step in 2022, posting the third 10-win season in program history after soundly defeating Florida 30-3 in the 2022 Las Vegas Bowl.
+Smith broke through in his fourth season in 2021, posting his first winning record at 7–6 and receiving an invite to the LA Bowl.
+The Beavers improved in 2022, posting the third ten-win season in program history after soundly defeating Florida 30–3 in the Las Vegas Bowl.

 Smith's initial five-year deal in 2017 paid him $1.9 million annually and automatically extended by one year after every six-win season.
 On January 7, 2020, Smith received a three-year extension through the 2025 season.
 After his first winning season in 2021, Smith's contract was rewritten, keeping him signed through the 2027 season and calling for him to make $3.25 million beginning in the 2022 season.
-After a historic season for the program in 2022 and a win over Oregon, Smith's received a new deal with another significant pay increase.
-The new six-year deal raised his salary to $4.85 million beginning in 2023.
+After a historic season for the program in 2022, including a win over rival Oregon, Smith received a new deal with another significant pay increase; the new six-year deal raised his salary to $4.85 million beginning in 2023.
 Smith's new deal reportedly placed him at fifth in the Pac-12 in compensation, including ahead of his in-state counterpart Dan Lanning.

+Michigan State

+Smith was officially named Michigan State's head coach on November 25, 2023.
+The position had been vacant since late September, after Mel Tucker's employment was terminated.